ogamespec/gc-ipl/README.md

 <br>
 IPL is written on C. It's compiled as DOL executable, by using early version Dolphin SDK as system API.<br>
 Code entrypoint for start routine is made to 0x81300000 location, by link script.<br>

+Almost 50% of IPL binary payload is occupied by Dolphin SDK library calls.

 <br>
 Important Note: Bootrom is encrypted itself.
 Decryption is done by MX chip, during block reading of bootrom data.
 Encryption algorithm was reversed by segher : <a href='Descrambler.md'>Descrambler</a>